unionlabs/union/uniond/RELEASING.md

 ## 4) Migrating Your Node

 Finally, you will need to wait until the upgrade height and migrate your node binaries and restart your service.
 Once this is done, validators will begin producing blocks again after enough have finished the upgrade.

+For help in migrating your node, see our [unionvisor](https://github.com/unionfi/union/tree/3aa2d2ff5e72ba3b4b3a83d898715202c500ea52/unionvisor).